 4. Estate and gift tax exemption increase

-Starting in 2026, the federal estate and gift tax exemption will increase to $15 million per person, adjusted for inflation.
+Effective Jan.
+1, 2026, the federal estate and gift tax exemption increased to $15 million per person, adjusted for inflation.
 This shifts the focus to income tax planning for charitable benefits.

 Strategic Planning Opportunities